 As a CPA with over 20 years experience, and with a Masters degree in taxation, Lisa has extensive experience conducting complex research programs.
 Using her Certificate in Museum Studies from UW, she has produced programs and exhibits that have been well received not only by the Jewish community, but also by the general public of Washington State.
 Lisa continues to reach out to many organizations to form partnerships and develop public awareness.

-Lisa serves as a Board Member on the Association of King County Historical Organizations for over six years and is a past recipient of the Gus Norwood Volunteer Scholarship from the Washington Museum Association, a winner of a Fellowship from the Council of American Jewish Museum Association and was awarded a grant by the American Association of State and Local History for Project Management at the Washington State History Museum.
+Lisa served as a Board Member on the Association of King County Historical Organizations for over six years and is a past recipient of the Gus Norwood Volunteer Scholarship from the Washington Museum Association, a winner of a Fellowship from the Council of American Jewish Museum Association and was awarded a grant by the American Association of State and Local History for Project Management at the Washington State History Museum.
 Currently, Lisa teaches in the Museum Studies Certificate Program at the University of Washington.

 In addition to the office staff, the WSJHS contracts with a professional archivist to maintain and grow the Washington State Jewish Archives collection housed at the University of Washington.